-If the Board of Examiners is inquorate the Vice Chancellor may agree to a waiver to the requirement for a member's attendance at a Board provided that formal arrangements are made to ensure that the decision-making process can proceed to completion.
+If the Board is inquorate the Academic Registrar may agree to a waiver to the requirement for a member's attendance at a Board provided that formal arrangements are made to ensure that the decision-making process can proceed to completion.

-UG.C6.9 Each Board of Examiners is advised by the Personal Circumstances Panel, whose role is to review applications for personal circumstances / special mitigation and to make appropriate decisions that are reported to the Board of Examiners (see UG.C4.5).

-The Personal Circumstances Panel is quorate when the Chair and at least two other members of academic staff are present.
+- UG.C6.9 Each Board of Examiners is advised by a Personal Circumstances Panel, whose role is to review applications for personal circumstances/special mitigation and to make appropriate decisions that are reported to the Board of Examiners (see UG.C4.3).
+The Personal Circumstances Panel is quorate when the Chair and at least two other members of academic staff are present. - UG.C6.10 The discussions of a Board of Examiners are confidential.
+Claims of personal circumstances and special mitigation must be treated with due sensitivity and confidentiality.

-- UG.C6.10 The discussions of a Board of Examiners are confidential.
-Claims of personal circumstances and special mitigation must be treated with due sensitivity and confidentiality. - UG.C6.11 The Board of Examiners must be minuted formally and minutes must be available within one week of the meeting.
-The minutes must contain: - (i) a formal record of the completion of moderation of all modules attempted by students that were considered by the Board; - (ii) the progression status of each student; - (iii) a record of the names of students for whom personal circumstances or special mitigation were considered by the Personal Circumstances Panel and the decisions taken as a result; - (iv) a record of the decisions taken by the Academic Misconduct Panels; - (v) a record of any academic appeals that have been referred back to the Board; - (vi) a record of extensions; any patterns should be evaluated and comments recorded; - (vii) a record of assessment waivers;

-- (viii) a record of any alternative assessments that have been provided; any patterns should be evaluated and comments recorded; - (ix) a record of any deferral or referral requirements and when the next opportunity for assessment will occur; - (x) confirmation of awards recommended to the Academic Board for conferral; - (xi) a record of any prizes awarded; - (xii) any recommendations for the improvement of modules and programmes; - (xiii) analysis of module performance; - (xi) any issue of principle requiring further consideration by the Faculty Quality Assurance and Enhancement Committee. - UG.C6.12 All decisions/recommendations of Boards of Examiners on individual students within its terms of reference are final, except in the case of appeals (see UG.C9).
-The Board may be reconvened if required to by the Academic Board.

-UG.C7 Managing Student Progression
+- UG.C6.11 The Board of Examiners must be minuted formally and minutes must be available within one week of the meeting.
+The minutes must contain: - (i) a formal record of the completion of moderation of all modules attempted by students that were considered by the Board; - (ii) the progression status of each student; - (iii) a record of the names of students for whom personal circumstances or special mitigation were considered by the Personal Circumstances Panel and the decisions taken as a result; - (iv) a record of the decisions taken by the Academic Misconduct Panels; - (v) a record of any academic appeals that have been referred back to the Board; - (vi) a record of any deferral or referral requirements and when the next opportunity for assessment will occur; - (vii) confirmation of awards recommended to the Academic Board for conferral; - (viii) a record of any prizes awarded; - (ix) any recommendations for the improvement of modules and programmes; - (x) analysis of module performance; - (xi) comments from External Examiners. - UG.C6.12 All decisions/recommendations of Boards of Examiners on individual students within its terms of reference are final, except in the case of appeals (see UG.C9).
+The Board may be reconvened if required to by the Academic Board. - UG.C7 Managing Student Progression - UG.C7.1 Students are required to attempt all items of summative assessment at the appointed time as a condition of the award of credit.
+Failure to do so will be deemed by the Board of Examiners to constitute failure in the module unless there is some cause found valid on production of acceptable evidence in accordance with UG.C4.